YVM Reviews Giveaway!

 Are you ready for this?
 Here’s your chance to have your voice matter and have a chance at some really cool prizes!

-There will also be at least 10 eBook copies of the Mother-Earth Series Omnibus, which includes all three books in the series, releasing on February 24, 2012, as second place prizes.
+which includes all three books in the series, releasing on February 24, 2012, as second place prizes.

 You can’t win if you don’t enter!